oz-mollerstuen/Functional.Whiteboarding/whiteboardingPrompts.md

 * Input with non-unique elements only: removeDuplicates([1, 1, 1, 1, 1]) - The function should return a unique array with only one occurrence of the same element.

-* Input with different data types: removeDuplicates([1, "hi", [], {}, null, undefined, 1, "hi"]) - The function should handle different data types and return an array of unique elements.

-* Input with multiple occurrences of null and undefined: removeDuplicates([null, undefined, null, undefined]) - The function should handle multiple occurrences of null and undefined and return an array with only one occurrence of each.
+* Input with multiple occurrences of null and undefined: removeDuplicates([null, undefined, null, undefined]) - The function should handle multiple occurrences f null and undefined and return an array with only one occurrence of each.

-* Input with complex data structures: removeDuplicates([[1, 2, 3], [1, 2, 3], {a: 1, b: 2}, {a: 1, b: 2}]) - The function should handle complex data structures and return an array of unique elements.
-#
 # Problem 3: Compressing Strings

 ## Write an algorithm that takes a string with repeated characters and compresses them, using a number to show how many times the repeated character has been compressed.
 For instance, aaa would be written as 3a.
 Solve the problem with and without recursion.